 The Northern/Irish Feminist Judgments Project brings a new critical methodology to bear on Irish and Northern Irish legal studies.
 A collective of academics and practitioners has come together to write the “missing feminist judgments” in appellate cases which have shaped Irish and Northern Irish law.
 (Click here for details of those involved and here for details of the cases to be rewritten).
+The edited collection of judgments will be published in January 2017 and is available for pre-order here.

 Feminist judging provides a means of re-imagining the role of the judge.
 It requires us to adhere to the rules of precedent and custom which typically bind judges, while demonstrating that it is possible to decide even very difficult cases in ways which take proper account of feminist concerns.
 For example, a feminist judgment, in reciting the facts of the case, might provide more detail on a woman litigant’s experience.
 It might take judicial notice of feminist “common knowledge”.
 Or it might aim to give legal meaning to feminist conceptions of equality, autonomy or selfhood.
 (Click here for further discussion of the principles of feminist judging and their significance for Irish and Northern Irish legal studies.)